AbhinavSingh005/SEMEXAM/README.md

-“This change is from feature2 branch.”
+“This change is from MIAN ”